openstack/ironic/doc/source/contributor/releasing.rst

     and `pbr documentation
     <http://docs.openstack.org/developer/pbr/#version>`_ for details.

+  * to support rolling upgrades, since the release was a named release:

+    * In ironic/common/release_mappings.py, delete any entries from RELEASE_MAPPING
+      associated with the oldest named release.
+Since we support upgrades between adjacent named releases, the master branch will only support upgrades from the most recent named release to master.

+    * regenerate the sample config file, so that the choices for the ``[DEFAULT]/pin_release_version`` configuration are accurate.

+    * remove any DB migration scripts from ironic.cmd.dbsync.ONLINE_MIGRATIONS and remove the corresponding code from ironic.
+(These migration scripts are used to migrate from an old release to this latest release; they shouldn't be needed after that.)

 For all releases
 ----------------
 For all releases, whether or not it results in a stable branch: